Arcensoth/mcgen/README.md

 ```

 ```
-mcgen [-h] [--jarsdir JARSDIR] [--rawdir RAWDIR] [--outdir OUTDIR] [--version VERSION] [--manifest MANIFEST] [--processors [PROCESSORS [PROCESSORS ...]]] [--log LOG]
+mcgen [-h] [--jarpath JARPATH] [--rawpath RAWPATH] [--outpath OUTPATH] [--version VERSION] [--manifest MANIFEST] [--processors [PROCESSORS [PROCESSORS ...]]] [--log LOG]

 Download the Minecraft server jar for the specified version, invoke the data generator, and process the output.

 optional arguments:
-  -h, --help            show this help message and exit --jarsdir JARSDIR     Where to download and store server jars.
-Default: mcgen/jars --rawdir RAWDIR       Where to store the raw server-generated files.
-Default: mcgen/raw --outdir OUTDIR       Where to write the final processed output.
-Default: mcgen/out --version VERSION     The server version to download and process.
+  -h, --help            show this help message and exit --jarpath JARPATH     Where to download and store the server jar.
+Default: temp/jars/minecraft_server.{version}.jar --rawpath RAWPATH     Where to store the raw server-generated files.
+Default: temp/raw/{version}
+  --outpath OUTPATH     Where to write the final processed output.
+Default: temp/out/{version}
+  --version VERSION     The server version to download and process.
 Defaults to latest snapshot.
   --manifest MANIFEST   Where to fetch the version manifest from.
 Defaults to Mojang's online copy.
   --processors [PROCESSORS [PROCESSORS ...]]
                         Which processors to use in processing the raw server-generated files.
-Defaults to a pre-defined set of basic processors.
+Defaults to a set of built-in processors.
   --log LOG             The level of verbosity at which to print log messages.
 ```